hender1288/Getting_and_Cleaning_Data_Course_Project/README.md

 ## How to reproduce the project?

 1. Grab the R script "run_analysis.r" into your workspace and load it (source("run_analysis.r"))
-2. Execute the algorithm calling run_analysis (x), being x the path of the working directory.
+2. Execute the algorithm calling run_analysis (x), being "x" the working directory path.
-3. the tidy data set from the question 5 will be generated on the working directory (that you must pass as parameter to execute "run_analysis" function and named as "tidyData.txt"
+3. The tidy data set from 5th question will be generated on the working directory (that you must pass as parameter to execute "run_analysis" function) and named as "tidyData.txt"